A command-line application used for phylogenetic analysis. Documentation

 A method of data-driven storytelling with interactive views of datasets displayed alongside multiple pages (or slides) of text and images.
 Saved as a Markdown file with extended syntax to support additional displays.

 Viewable on nextstrain.org or with Auspice via the nextstrain view or auspice view commands.

 See also Communicating Results Using Narratives and Writing a narrative.

 .jsonfiles produced by Augur and visualized by Auspice.
 These files make up a dataset.
 See data formats.

 - Nextstrain CLI

-The Nextstrain command-line interface (Nextstrain CLI) provides a consistent way to run and visualize pathogen builds and access Nextstrain components like Augur and Auspice across runtimes such as Docker, Native, and AWS Batch.
+The Nextstrain command-line interface (Nextstrain CLI) provides a consistent way to run and visualize pathogen builds and access Nextstrain components like Augur and Auspice across runtimes such as Docker, Conda, and AWS Batch.

 also Nextstrain runtime